Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Getty Images Key Facts

-Sen. Tim Scott, SC: Trump's former GOP primary challenger told a Newsmax reporter Wednesday, a day after attending a Manhattan fundraiser with Trump, if you're the guy who moderates. [the vice presidential debate]maybe I'll talk to you, adding see, see, when asked if he'll be on the Trump ticket.

-North Dakota Gov. Doug Burgum: Burgum also spoke outside Trump's trial this week, days after appearing alongside him at a rally in New Jersey, where he told the New York Post that Trump said earlier this month at Mar-a-Lago (possibly at the Easter brunch Burgum attended) there were 50 people on his vice presidential shortlist.

-Sen. JD Vance, Ohio: Vance, who told Fox News in April that he never spoke to Trump about becoming his running mate, was the first on the list of contenders to appear at his trial in Manhattan this week, then attended a private hearing. fundraiser with Trump in Cincinnati on Tuesday.
+Sen. JD Vance, Ohio: Trump name-dropped Vance, along with Sen. Marco Rubio, R-Fla., 2016 Republican presidential candidate Ben Carson and Rep. Elise Stefanik, R-N.Y., as people who would fantastic work. to News 12 on Thursday, and while Vance told Fox News in April that he never spoke to Trump about becoming his vice presidential nominee, he was first on the list of rumors to show up for his trial in Manhattan, then attended a private fundraiser with Trump in Cincinnati. days later.

+Senator Tom Cotton, Ark. : Cotton emerged as a late contender in the vice presidential contest, The New York Times reported Friday, citing sources who said Cotton's relatively low profile and more than a decade of experience in Congress and the Senate were attractive attributes for Trump.
+Although Cotton declined to comment on that prospect, he told ABC in early May that anyone campaigning for or lobbying for the position was not helpful to what we should all be focusing on, know how to win elections.

+Ben Carson: The former neurosurgeon, who served as Trump's housing and urban development secretary, has been absent from Trump's criminal trial and the campaign trail, which could improve his chances of being selected, NBC Plus reported earlier this month, citing a source who said she was discreet and discreet. are characteristics that appeal to Trump in a vice presidential candidate.

-Sen. Marco Rubio, Florida: NBC reported in March that Trump was considering Rubio, while Rubio told Politico in response to the report that he hadn't spoken to anyone in the Trump campaign about the prospect, but that he called it an incredible honor and opportunity.
+Sen. Marco Rubio, Florida: NBC first reported in March that Trump was considering Rubio, and although Rubio told Politico in response to the report that he hadn't spoken to anyone in the Trump campaign about the prospect, he said it would be an honor and an incredible experience. opportunity.

-Rep. Byron Donalds, Fla.: The Florida congressman attended Trump's trial this week, as well as Tuesday's fundraiser in Manhattan, and although he is frequently touted as a potential vice presidential pick Trump reportedly suggested he would support Donalds in another role at Tuesday's fundraiser: Governor of Florida, NBC reported, citing an anonymous source.

-Elise Stefanik, NY: The Republican Conference chairwoman is one of Trump's most loyal supporters in Congress: she was one of the first members to support his 2024 presidential bid, constantly promoting of his allegations of election fraud and frequently criticizes his legal problems on television. interviews.
+Elise Stefanik, NY: The Republican Conference Chair is one of Trump's most loyal supporters in Congress: she was the first Republican Party leader in Congress to support his 2024 presidential bid, and she constantly advocates promoting his claims of election fraud and frequently criticizing his legal problems in television interviews. .

-Senator Tom Cotton, Ark. : Frequently touted by pundits and the press as a potential vice presidential pick, Cotton has refused to weigh in on the vice presidential contest, telling ABC in early May that anyone campaigning for the position or pushing for the position would not. 'wasn't. useful for what we should all be focusing on, which is winning elections.

-Florida Governor Ron DeSantis: Trump met with Florida Governor Ron DeSantis in Miami, the Washington Post reported, raising speculation that he could be in the running, although the meeting reportedly focused on enlisting the DeSantis donor network to help Trump and bury the hatchet after Trump. repeatedly attacked DeSantis while he was still in the presidential race.
+North Dakota Gov. Doug Burgum: Trump's former GOP primary challenger is among the vice presidential contenders who made the pilgrimage to support Trump at his silent trial in Manhattan earlier this month, days after appearing alongside him at a rally in New Jersey, where Burgum told the New York Post, Trump said earlier this month at Mar-a-Lago (possibly during the Easter brunch Burgum attended) that there were 50 people on his vice presidential shortlist.

+Sen. Tim Scott, SC: While most candidates on Trump's list have been coy about their interest in the job, Scott told a Newsmax reporter earlier this month, a day after participating in a fundraiser in Manhattan with Trump, if you're the guy moderating. [the vice presidential debate]maybe I'll talk to you, adding see, see, when asked if he'll be on the Trump ticket.

 Tangent

 Several early contenders have reportedly been eliminated from the potential shortlist.
-Arizona Republican Senate candidate Kari Lake is no longer in the running, the Washington Post reported, citing five anonymous sources who said Trump had expressed annoyance and frustration with Lake and had sought to distance himself from her, fearing she would lose the Arizona Senate race. and he will be associated with his loss.
-South Dakota Gov. Kristi Noem, who Trump previously said was a strong potential choice, was embroiled in backlash after admitting in her new book that she shot and killed the 14-month-old puppy, impossible to his family's trainer and dangerous, Cricket, then turned into his weapon on one of his mean and evil goats.
-While this admission is widely seen as having hurt his chances of becoming vice president, Trump has staunchly defended Noem, describing the book incident as a bad week, and Noem as great.
-Trump denied a May report that his former challenger, former South Carolina Gov. Nikki Haley (who has not supported Trump since dropping out of the race) was in the running for his vice presidential pick, writing on Truth Social that it was not taken into consideration. . . . but I wish him good luck!
-Trump also ruled out his former GOP primary challenger, biotech entrepreneur Vivek Ramaswamy, for the role, Bloomberg reported in March, citing sources who said Trump told Ramaswamy he was considering seeing him instead for a position in the office.
+Arizona Republican Senate candidate Kari Lake is no longer in the running, the Washington Post reported, citing five anonymous sources who said Trump had sought to distance himself from her, fearing she would lose the race. race for the Arizona Senate and be associated with his loss.
+South Dakota Gov. Kristi Noem, who Trump said was a strong potential choice, is widely seen as having dashed her chances of becoming vice president after admitting in her new book that she shot and killed his family's 14-month-old, untrainable and dangerous puppy, then turned his gun on one of his mean, mean goats.
+Trump denied a May report that his former challenger, former South Carolina Gov. Nikki Haley (who has not supported Trump since dropping out of the race but recently said she would vote for him) was vying for his choice of vice president. and instead told News 12 on Thursday that she would likely be on our team in some form if he were elected again.
+Trump also ruled out his former GOP primary challenger, biotech entrepreneur Vivek Ramaswamy, and is instead considering nominating him for a cabinet post, Bloomberg reported in March, citing sources.
+Frequently touted as a potential vice presidential pick, Rep. Byron Donalds, R-Fla., attended Trump's trial earlier this month and a fundraiser in Manhattan, where Trump reportedly suggested he would support Donalds in another role: governor of Florida, NBC reported, citing an anonymous person. source.
+The state's governor, Ron DeSantis, speculated that he was running for vice president when he met with Trump in Miami in April, the Washington Post reported, but the meeting was reportedly about enlisting the DeSantis donor network to help Trump and bury the hatchet after their conflict. primary battle.

 Crucial quote